-- Even if large cardinals don't settle CH, they are useful for Cantor's Program.
+- Solovay/Levy (196?): It is consistent with ZFC plus large cardinals that GCH holds true, and it is also consistent with ZFC plus large cardinals that there is (possibly very complicated) counterexample to CH. - Even if large cardinals don't settle CH, they are useful for Cantor's Program.
 But do they exist? - Can we prove their existence from well-justified reflection principles?

-- Even if large cardinals don't settle CH, they are useful for Cantor's Program.
-But do they exist? - ► Can we prove their existence from well-justified reflection principles?
+- Solovay/Levy (196?): It is consistent with ZFC plus large cardinals that GCH holds true, and it is also consistent with ZFC plus large cardinals that there is (possibly very complicated) counterexample to CH. - Even if large cardinals don't settle CH, they are useful for Cantor's Program.
+But do they exist? - Can we prove their existence from well-justified reflection principles?